Alternative name: Shelley's Rufous Sparrow; White Nile Rufous Sparrow

 Smaller than Great Sparrow.
 Note also paler eye, greyer face and more grey on neck and mantle (especially in nominate).

-Found in southeast Sudan, northeast Uganda, western Kenya, southern and eastern Ethiopia and northwest Somalia.
+Found in southeastern South Sudan, northeast Uganda, western Kenya, southern and eastern Ethiopia and northwest Somalia.

 Common in Ethiopia and Uganda, rare in Kenya.